MystenLabs/walrus-docs/docs/walrus-sites/portal.md

 git checkout testnet
 ```

-Next, we will see how to configure the portal and then what options are available
+Next, we will see how to configure the portal so it can support the functionality that
-to run it locally.
+we need.

 ### Configuration